cybroslabs/ouro-api-shared/gen/markdown/service-system-apiservice.md

 ## GetOpenIdConfiguration

-The method returns the OIDC configuration, proxied directly from the configured OIDC service.
+Retrieves the details of the OpenId configuration, proxied directly from the configured OIDC service.
- All the authenticated endpoints shall be protected by token from this OIDC service.
+ All the authenticated endpoints shall be protected using a token issued by this OIDC service.

 ```proto
 GetOpenIdConfiguration() returns (io.clbs.openhes.models.system.OpenIdConfiguration)